Robust stability and preconditioning of Darcy-Forchheimer equations: Mixed finite element method and robust solvability

 Let \( {\cT}_h \) be a regular simplicial mesh defined in a bounded Lipschitz domain \( \Omega \), consisting of tetrahedral elements (or triangular elements in two dimensions) \( K \) with diameter \( h_K \).
 We define the mesh size as \( h := \max\{h_K : K \in {\cT}_h\} \).
 Given an integer \( k \geq 0 \) and a generic element \( K \in {\cT}_h \), we denote by \( \mathbb{P}_k(K) \) the space of polynomials defined locally in \( K \) with a degree at most \( k \), {and denote by \( \mathbb{P}_k(\cT_h) \) its global counterpart}

-In addition, let ${\mathbb{RT}_k(\cT_h)}$ denote the \( \mathbf{H}_{\Gamma_{\bu}}({\vdiv}, \Omega) \)-discrete conforming subspace defined by the Raviart--Thomas elements of order \( k \), i.e.,
+In addition, let ${\mathbb{RT}_k(\cT_h)}$ denote the \revone{discrete \( \mathbf{H}_{\Gamma_{\bu}}({\vdiv}, \Omega) \)-conforming} subspace defined by the Raviart--Thomas elements of order \( k \), i.e.,

 where we denote by \( \widetilde{\mathbb{P}}_k(K) \) the space of all polynomials over \( K \) of degree exactly equal to \( k \) and \( '\oplus' \) denotes the direct sum of spaces.
-With this we define the discrete weighted space for the velocity as follows
+With this we define the discrete weighted space for the velocity as \revone{all the vector fields in $\mathbb{RT}_k(\cT_h)$ such that their $\bV$ norm (cf. \eqref{eq:norms-V}) is bounded.
+Equivalently, and with the aim to emphasise the parameter-dependence, we write this space as}

-where \( {\bL}_h^2(\Omega), {\bH}_{{h,\Gamma_{\bu}}}({\vdiv}, \Omega) , \) and \({\bL}_h^3(\Omega)\) correspond to functions in ${\mathbb{RT}_k(\cT_h)}$ equipped with the \( {\bL}^2(\Omega), {\bH}({\vdiv},\Omega),\) and \(\bL^3(\Omega)\)-norms, respectively.
+where \( {\bL}_h^2(\Omega), {\bH}_{{h,\Gamma_{\bu}}}({\vdiv}, \Omega) , \) and \revone{\({\bL}_h^r(\Omega)\)} correspond to functions in ${\mathbb{RT}_k(\cT_h)}$ equipped with the \( {\bL}^2(\Omega), {\bH}({\vdiv},\Omega),\) and \(\bL^r(\Omega)\)-norms, respectively.